FOR THE FINAL WEEKEND, February 26-27, ALL ACTIVITIES AT THE CULTURAL CENTER FOR THE ARTS WILL RUN FROM 6:00 to 9:00 PM.

-From 6:00 to 8:00 PM, check out all there is to do inside the Cultural Center for the Arts during Illumination as well.
+Check out all there is to do inside the Cultural Center for the Arts during Illumination as well.
 Social distancing and masks are required.

 - Video mapping on the south wall inside the Great Court by Stark County artist Megan Wanderer using LightForm and one 6,000-lumen projector